Jopp-gh/Obsidian-Dune84/README.md

 - garble your note `cssclass: hide-doc` and / or your App interface (see **Style Settings>Dune>Show ui elements>**)
 - pick up to 4 theme color schemes (2 for each day and night) or make it your own with "Custom color" in **Style Settings**
 - svg mermaid diagrams -readable with dark and light themes (arrows, labels, etc)
+- innovative new checkboxes - forget your old-fashion list markers, bc you wont need them anymore.
+From now on, you will need only checkmark buttons.
 - basic support for tablets

 ### Supported Plugins